-A patient’s idea of what feels safe to them can vary but mainly it involves feeling that you are free from harm and don’t have to worry about triggers.
-One of the major reasons that people choose inpatient treatment is because they want to be away from any possible temptation.
-A facility that is very strict about keeping drugs out of their program will be safer for every patient.
+A patient’s idea of what feels safe to them can vary but mainly it involves feeling free from harm and don’t have to worry about triggers.
+One of the major reasons people choose inpatient treatment is because they want to be away from any possible temptation.
+A facility that is very strict about keeping drugs out of the treatment center will be safer for every patient.

 Ask your treatment facility about their staff members and their medical background to make sure that they are capable of handling any health issues that should arise.
 Drug use can cause unexpected health problems to come up and having trained staff on hand can ensure each patient’s safety.
 You will want to be comfortable and content knowing that if something should happen you will be okay.

 Drug/Substance Free Environment: Another issue related to physical health is the facility’s ability to prevent any triggers or drug use from occurring in the treatment center.
 Some patients may find ways to sneak in substances and it is crucial that the program does routine room checks and searches to quickly find and remove any possible drugs.
 Each patient needs to be completely free from temptation or the possibility of drug use.

 Prevention of Self Harm:Staff also need to be aware of any patient’s tendency to self-harm or engage in destructive behavior.
 The drug treatment center needs to be able to prevent and remove any dangerous items like razor blades or other objects that could be used for self-harm or for harming someone else.
 Patients need to feel that there are no environmental dangers that pose a threat to their own safety or everyone else’s.

 Some of the core advantages of safety and security in treatment centers: